-4.2A Controlling of UE radio access technology (RAT) utilization by 5GS
+4.2A Controlling of radio access technology (RAT) utilization by 5GS

 The network operator may restrict subscriber's access to certain RAT.
 For this purpose, the network may send the RAT utilization control IE to the UE via the REGISTRATION ACCEPT message (see subclause 5.5.1.2).
-Additionally, the UE shall not consider any PLMN and RAT combination with RAT restriction as a candidate PLMN for PLMN selection purpose, as specified in 3GPP TS 23.122 [6].
+The UE shall not consider any PLMN and access technology combination for which a RAT restriction is configured as a candidate PLMN for PLMN selection purpose, as specified in 3GPP TS 23.122 [6].

 NOTE: RAT is defined in 3GPP TS 36.304 [21] and 3GPP TS 38.304 [21A], respectively.
-In this specification RAT is used to refer to GERAN, UTRAN, E-UTRAN or NG-RAN.
+In this specification RAT is used to refer to GERAN, UTRAN, E-UTRAN, NG-RAN, satellite E-UTRAN or satellite NG-RAN.

 Editor's note: How does the UE handle the received information of restricted RAT indicated in the RAT utilization control IE is FFS.